The range of dimensions of microsets: Open problems

 \section{Open problems}

 Our first problem is the most ambitious one.
 For the sake of simplicity we only formalize it in case of the Hausdorff dimension.

 \begin{problem} Let $K\subset \R^d$ be compact.
-Characterize the sets $A\subset [0,\dim_H K]$ for which there exists a compact set $C\subset K$ such that $\{\dim_H E: E\in \iM_C\}=A$. \end{problem}
+Characterize the sets $A\subset [0,d]$ for which there exists a compact set $C\subset K$ such that $\{\dim_H E: E\in \iM_C\}=A$. \end{problem}

 J\"arvenp\"a\"a, J\"arvenp\"a\"a, Koivusalo, Li, Suomala, and Xiao \cite[Lemma~2.3]{JJKLSX} proved an analogue of Hawkes' theorem in complete metric spaces satisfying a mild doubling condition.
-Therefore, the proof of Theorem~\ref{t:compact family} possibly works in compact metric spaces with a suitable doubling condition as well.
-As the case of arbitrary compact metric spaces can be out of reach with this method, we ask the following.
+Thus the proof of Theorem~\ref{t:compact family} probably works in compact metric spaces with a suitable doubling condition as well.
+As the case of arbitrary compact metric spaces seems to be out of reach with this method, we ask the following.

 \begin{problem} Let $K$ be a non-empty compact metric space and let $A \subset [0, \dim_H K]$ be an analytic set.
 Is there a compact set $\mathcal{C} \subset \mathcal{K}(K)$ with $\{\dim_H C : C \in \mathcal{C}\} = A$? \end{problem}